 · Pesticides and fertilizers- bacteria, pests, and germs are killed using pesticides.
 Water pollution and its quality are directly affected by chemicals having pesticides.
 In a case where the pesticides are too many or are not managed well, they can be dangerous to the agricultural ecosystem.
 Chemical residues mix with river water due to flooding, heavy rainfall, too much irrigation and enter the food chain.
 Pharmaceutical found in water also causes water pollution, and it is toxic to the health of human beings.

 Effect of water pollution

 Water pollution affects both human beings and aquatic life.
 Many water sources available are polluted by garbage and dumping of chemicals.

-2. Contamination of water from chemicals and heavy metals from industries and municipals wastewater are dangerous to aquatic life.
+Contamination of water that comes from chemicals and heavy metals from industries and municipals wastewater are dangerous to aquatic life.
 They reduce the lifespan and ability to give birth and make their way up the food chain as predators feed on prey.

 · Reduction of plastic use and reuse or instead recycle them when possible.